 Stack mountains of tires and dig trenches in the earth with the Big Dig Excavator, or bring a friend and race Dump Trucks together.
 Build sandcastles the size of real castles, then tear them down and start again.
 You’ve never had free reign over a sandbox quite like this one.

 The Neon Museum

-Sin City is known for being a dazzling sight even after sundown.
+Sin City is a dazzling sight, especially after sundown.
 The neon signs of the many casinos that have come and gone over the years are the stuff of legend.
 These iconic creations are works of art unto themselves.
-Just like any work of art, the very best ones have been preserved in a museum: the Neon Museum.
+Just like any work of art, the very best ones are in a museum: the Neon Museum.
 Encompassing two acres and more than 200 retro-chic neon signs from as far back as the 1930s, the Neon Museum is not to be missed, least of all at night when the signs are turned on

 What say you?

 Thoughts on these Unusual Attractions to See in Las Vegas?